bbauska/ibm-intermediate-web-dev/README.md

 By using this tool, you can see how Googlebot interprets and displays your content.
-The Mobile Usability tool is another Google Search Console feature that scans your site and displays a list of posts and pages that do not adhere to Google\'s mobile-friendly guidelines.
+The Mobile Usability tool is another Google Search Console feature that scans your site and displays a list of posts and pages that do not adhere to Google&apos;s mobile-friendly guidelines.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">